-The Authority has had a Code of Corporate Governance in place since 2003, revised during 2011/12.
-This Code has been drafted alongside the annual governance review required for the production of this Statement and will be submitted to the Authority and its Governance Committee in June 2012 for approval and adoption.
-The revised Code will then be made available on the Authority's website (www.twfire.gov.uk) or can be obtained from the Fire and Rescue Service Headquarters.
+The Authority has had a Code of Corporate Governance in place since 2003 and revised during 2012/13.
+The Authority has approved and adopted a code of corporate governance, which is consistent with the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government.
+The revised Code is available on the Authority's website (www.twfire.gov.uk) or can be obtained from the Fire and Rescue Service Headquarters.

-This Statement explains how the Authority has complied with the SOLACE/CIPFA Framework and also meets the requirements of regulation 4(2) of the Accounts and Audit Regulations 2003 as amended by the Accounts and Audit (Amendment) (England) Regulations 2006 in relation to the publication of a statement on internal control.
+This Statement explains how the Authority has complied with the code and also meets the requirements to prepare an Annual Governance Statement as enshrined in the Accounts and Audit (England) Regulations 2011.